Home ] Up ]

 In short form with a 3-500Z what you need to do is make sure the grid pins are grounded directly with nearly zero length connections directly to the chassis.
 You need to be sure there is some shunting low impedance reactance at 150-200 MHz that you can apply a series resistance to the path, and that the added series inductance does not get so large that excessive current flows through the resistor at the operating frequency.

 This is where the problem is.
 Despite what some people say, there is no specific universal cure for all situations.
 What works in one situation might not be best in another.
+There are many cases where a suppressor is not even required!
+There are cases where a suppressor will make the system worse.
+There are cases where the design is critical.
+There are cases where almost anything will work.
 Without getting a feel for what actually happens, it becomes a matter of guesswork.
 This really where all the non-technical nonsense and arguments come from.
 People don't take the time to learn or understand how the system works, and look for magical snake-oil universal cures.
-Easy answers are almost always far from optimum solutions, and can actually be worse than no cure at all.
+Easy answers are almost always far from optimum solutions and some easy answers can be worse than no answer at all.

 What is a parasitic suppressor?